- How to perform a structural and movement assessment of the upper body conditioning

 - Quick screens to identify dysfunctional joints and muscles of the upper body conditioning

 - Connecting corrective exercises with dysfunctions found in the upper body assessment

-– Why to perform a dynamic warm-up prior to upper body exercises
+- Why perform a dynamic warm-up before upper body exercises

 - Effective modifications to common upper body exercises to prevent joint irritation